-The existence of (implicit or explicit) price caps:
+The existence of explicit price caps:

-Price caps may clearly be an important barrier for free price formation.
+Explicit price caps may clearly be an important barrier for free price formation.
 In particular when price caps are not calibrated to an appropriate level of VOLL, there may not be sufficient room to collect scarcity rents that are crucial to recover fixed costs.